sohelprasad10/homework-1/README.md

 # Academic Journey

 My academic experience so far has taught me discipline, problem solving, and how to learn from failure.

+# Favorite Movie

+I love the movie Inception.
+The story, the visuals, and the concept of dreams within dreams blew my mind.